MailCleaner Newsletter Module

 It is really important you fully understand how it works, then activate it and, if needed, inform your final users accordingly.

-The “Newsletter Detection Module” recognize newsletters and add a tag in the header of each message with a score.
+The “Newsletter Detection Module” recognizes newsletters and adds a tag in the headers of each message with a score.

 For example: Newsl (score=5.0, required=5.0, MC_NEWS_NIPRBL=5)

 By default no action is undertaken on Newsletters, except this score in the header.

 Administrators need to decide to change this default action for each domain to place recognized Newsletters in the quarantine.
 In this case the user will see Newsletters in the quarantine (and summary reports) with a special “Flag” as Newsletter to show the difference with spam.